Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Invariant Sets

+In this subsection we consider the problem of computing invariant ROAs given a ReLU network that represents an autonomous dynamical system $\bx_{t+1} = F(\bx_t)$.
+One of the most common goals in designing a control policy is to stabilize the system around some equilibrium.
+By identifying a ROA, we are identifying a set of states which is stabilized.

+The strategy we use to compute ROAs is as follows.
+We first use RPM to enumerate each affine region of $F$ and within each region check for the existence of a stable fixed point.
+If one is found, we then compute a small `seed ROA' around this equilibrium.
+Then we use backward reachability to find the $t$-step backward reachable set of the seed ROA, which itself is guaranteed to be an ROA (see \cite{pwa_lygeros}).
+The volume of the resulting ROA grows as more backward reachability steps are taken.
+Thus, the maximal ROA is better approximated by using more backward reachability steps.

+In the following subsections we detail the procedure for finding fixed points, checking whether they are stable equilibria, and computing seed ROAs.
+We also describe how the computation of the ROA can be accelerated by exploiting the connected walk of RPM, and under what conditions this accelerated method captures the same result as the original method.
+Finally, as with control invariant sets, there are some dynamical systems for which no ROA exists.
+However, in our outlined procedure, the time taken to find fixed points (if they exist) is a small fraction of the time taken to find the ROA through backward reachability.
+Thus, verifying that no ROA exists can be accomplished with relative ease (compared to verifying that no control invariant set exists, for example).

-\subsection{Finding Fixed Points}
+\subsubsection{Finding Fixed Points}

-To find fixed points of a ReLU network we use RPM to solve for the explicit PWA representation and for each region $k$ solve the following system of equations.
+To find fixed points of a ReLU network we use RPM to solve for the explicit PWA representation and for each region $k$ solve the following system of equations for $\bx$.

 We consider $\bx$ a fixed point if it is the unique solution of (\ref{eq:fp}) and lies on the interior of $P_k$.
-We do not consider the case of non-unique solutions.
 A fixed point in $P_k$ is a stable equilibrium if $\mathbf{C}_k$ is a stable dynamics matrix.
 That is, if the eigenvalues of $\mathbf{C}_k$ have magnitude strictly less than one.
+When all eigenvalues have magnitude strictly less than one, trajectories near the fixed point will asymptotically converge.

-\subsection{Finding Seed ROAs}
+\subsubsection{Finding Seed ROAs}

 For our backward reachability algorithm we require a polyhedral seed ROA to start from.
 Once a stable fixed point is located we translate the corresponding affine system to a linear one via a coordinate transformation.
-We then use existing techniques for computing invariant polyhedral ROAs of stable linear systems \cite{hennet1995discrete, inscription, sdp_roa}, for which we note \cite{hennet1995discrete} is the most reliable and straightforward.
+We can then use existing techniques for computing invariant polyhedral ROAs of stable linear systems \cite{hennet1995discrete}.
 Once a polyhedral ROA is found it can be scaled it up or down to ensure it is a subset of the polyhedron for which the local affine system is valid.
+Then, it is well known that the backward reachable set of an invariant set is also an invariant set \cite{pwa_lygeros}.
+Thus by finding the backward reachable set of the seed ROA, we grow the ROA.